motveyich/Influo/README.md

 # Influo MVP Platform

-A comprehensive influencer-advertiser collaboration platform built with React, TypeScript, Tailwind CSS, and Supabase.
+A comprehensive influencer-advertiser collaboration platform built with React, TypeScript, Tailwind CSS, and Bolt Database.

 > **Built for Bolt.new** - This project uses Bolt.new's built-in database (Bolt Database).
 Make sure to configure your database credentials from the Bolt.new Project Settings.

-## 🚀 Features
+## Features

 ### Core Modules
 - **Profiles**: Browse and discover influencers and advertisers